chenxuan520/vim-fast/README.en.md

    - tmux currently only switches the theme to onedark and turns off termguicolors, set let g:onedark_termcolors=256

-5. Do you need root or sudo privileges?
+5. Do you need root or sudo access?
 - If vim-fast has been installed on the machine before or if all the corresponding software is already installed, you don't need sudo, otherwise you need sudo to install the package.
 6. I want to customize the dashboard content when Vim starts
 - Get the pattern representation [Spring Boot banner online generation tool](https://www.bootschool.net/ascii), choose the type 'ANSI Shadow'

 - Get the Vim form [vim-dashboard-header-make](https://chenxuan520.gitee.io/chenxuanweb/header.html) (took a bit of time to do this myself, as I don't write much front-end and the graphics are rather poor)

 - Copy the result to .vimrc
 7. appears E1208: -complete used without allowing argumentsPress ENTER or type command to continue

    - Go into the coc.nvim plugin directory and git reset --hard v0.0.81